pavangk7/gcc-2.0-user-documentation/policy-as-code/references.md

 # 6.References

-For more information, please refer to the URLs below:
+For more information, refer to the URLs below:

 **AWS Security hub**
 1. [Overview](https://aws.amazon.com/security-hub/overview)